kcw30165/tpa-api-service/README.md

 Backend-for-Frontend (BFF) service for the **ORSO NGTPA** member portal.
 Acts as the single gateway between the Angular frontend and the APIM layer (which fronts the Progress OpenEdge business logic).
 No local database — all state lives in Progress via APIM.

+The service runs as a reactive Spring Boot application and reads local development settings from the repository root `.env` file via Spring config import.

 ---

 ## Tech Stack